-This module will consist of a basic introduction to the academic tools needed to study Church History as an academic discipline.
+This module offers a basic introduction to the academic tools needed to study Church History as an academic discipline.
 It is specifically aimed at developing skills in reading, interpreting, and understanding historical timelines and geographical details in the context of church-historical shifts.

-- draw a timeline plotting the most important events in the history of Christianity; - point out important geographical locations (cities, regions, empires) relating to the period up to 1500 CE on a map; - describe past church-historical developments in relation to specific contexts (students will have developed a historical consciousness); - distinguish between different Christian traditions (Roman Catholic, Greek Orthodox and Protestant); - trace the growth of Christianity within the first thousand years CE; - explain and motivate why the study of history is important.
+It presents a timeline of the most important events in the history of Christianity and the growth of Christianity in the first thousand years CE, geographically locating and culturally contextualising these events.
+It also discusses different Christian traditions, and why the study of history is important.

-143 (8) Church History 1: From Early Christianity to the Late Middle Ages (1L, 1T)153 (8) Church History 1: From Early Christianity to the Late Middle Ages (1L, 1T) (BTh: Part-time)
+143 (8) Church History 1: From Early Christianity to the Late Middle Ages (1L, 1T)

+153 (8) Church History 1: From Early Christianity to the Late Middle Ages (1L, 1T) (BTh: Part-time)